Ryan Lloyd

-He began his career at Port Vale, and helped the club to secure promotion out of League Two in 2012–13, and then played on loan at Tamworth in September 2013 and Chester in the 2015–16 and 2016–17 campaigns.
-He signed with Macclesfield Town in June 2017 on a two-year deal, and helped the club to win promotion to the English Football League as champions of the National League in 2017–18.
-He rejoined Port Vale for a one-year stay in June 2019 and then signed with Hereford in October 2020.
+Lloyd began his career at Port Vale and helped the club to secure promotion out of League Two in 2012–13, and then played on loan at Tamworth in September 2013 and Chester in the 2015–16 and 2016–17 campaigns.
+He signed with Macclesfield Town in June 2017 on a two-year deal and helped the club to win promotion to the English Football League as champions of the National League in 2017–18.
+He rejoined Port Vale for one year in June 2019 and signed with Hereford in October 2020.
 He played for Hereford in the 2021 FA Trophy final.

 Career

 Port Vale

-Born in Newcastle-under-Lyme, Lloyd started his career in the youth ranks at Port Vale, starting in the club's under-nine side.
+Born in Newcastle-under-Lyme, Lloyd started his career in the youth team ranks at Port Vale, starting in the club's under-nine side.
 His debut came on 30 April 2011, as he came off the bench at Vale Park to replace Rob Taylor seventy minutes into a 7–2 win over Morecambe; Joe Davis also made his debut at the same time.
 This came days before a week-long trial at Premier League side Fulham.
 He was identified as a technically gifted player.
 Still a youth team player in 2011–12, he made his second senior appearance in a 2–0 defeat at Whaddon Road on 19 November, replacing Doug Loft after Cheltenham Town had already made the game safe.
 He agreed a new two-year deal with the club in June 2012.
-He started the 2012–13 season on the bench, and assistant manager Mark Grew said his performances as a substitute "proved he's good enough" for a first team place, though he would only start a game due to suspensions or injuries to the highly impressive wing duo Ashley Vincent and Jennison Myrie-Williams.
+He started the 2012–13 season on the bench, and assistant manager Mark Grew said his performances as a substitute "proved he's good enough" for a first-team place, though he would only start a game due to suspensions or injuries to the highly impressive wing duo Ashley Vincent and Jennison Myrie-Williams.
 Vale were promoted at the end of the season, with Lloyd largely restricted to reserve team football.

 He joined Conference Premier club Tamworth on a one-month loan on 31 August 2013, and made his "Lambs" debut later that day in a 3–0 defeat to Cambridge United at Abbey Stadium.
 In total he made five starts and one substitute appearance during his spell at The Lamb Ground.
 At the end of the 2013–14 season he featured in Vale's Staffordshire Senior Cup final defeat to Rushall Olympic.
 He signed a new one-year contract in June 2014.
 He failed to make an appearance under new manager Rob Page in the 2014–15 season, but signed a new one-year contract in June 2015.